cs1302uga/cs1302-tutorials/visibility/protected.rst

 The official definition is nuanced because it requires us to understand what it means by "code that is responsible for the implementation of that object."
 Some details are provided in |jls11_6_6_2_1|_; however, we find the way they are presented there to be a little too technical.
-Here is a more digestible summary of the requirement:
+Believe it or not, here is a more digestible summary of the requirement:

 .. epigraph::